Vueling

 Submission, escalation, and payment

-Vueling payouts following AESA adjudication are typically processed within 7 business days.
+Vueling payouts following AESA adjudication are typically processed within a few business days.
 We always negotiate for bank transfer, not travel vouchers.

 05Regulation & Jurisdiction